 These two abilities combined—the ability to see the potential for change combined with the ability to lead others creates a visionary leader.
 If you want to become a visionary leader (or work for one) here are the three main characteristics you want to actively strive to develop or find.

 Change is never risk-free.
-And it’s rare that the solutions come immediately.
+And it’s rare that the solutions will come immediately.
 George Washington didn’t trounce the British in the first battle.
 Defeating the British took years.
-It took sacrifice the sacrifice of many people who were committed to the vision of self-governance and freedom from English control.
+It took sacrifice, the sacrifice of many people who were committed to the vision of self-governance and freedom from English control.

 You don’t need to put your life on the line—Steve Jobs and Jeff Bezos slept comfortably at night over the years—but you may need to put your livelihood on the line.
 Jobs was fired from his own company.
 Visionary leadership is all about change and change means risk-taking.